Pathways to a Post-Capitalist World

 Artificial scarcity serves as the engine of capital accumulation.
 As productivity rises, workers get laid off, and governments scramble to find ways to grow the economy to create new jobs.
 Workers themselves join in the chorus calling for growth, electing politicians who promise to achieve it.
 Little do we realize that productivity gains could instead be delivered back to workers in the form of higher wages and shorter hours and that the constant threat of unemployment is due to an artificial scarcity of jobs.

-Austerity policies are symptomatic of that logic.
-Just as during the eighteenth and nineteenth centuries, welfare costs are deemed an impediment to the economic engine.
-People are supposed to work harder and be more productive to access what, in a sane world, should be regarded as rightful and well-deserved social benefits.
-In our present growth-oriented system, “the objective is not to satisfy human needs, but to avoid satisfying human needs.”
-There is no growth if people are satisfied.
-Perpetual growth requires perpetual scarcity; in other words, ever more money for the Jones to make ends meet, send their kids to college, and avoid bankruptcy if someone in the family gets badly sick.15
+Austerity policies are symptomatic of that capitalist logic.
+Though this may sound counterintuitive, in a growth-oriented system, “the objective is not to satisfy human needs, but to avoid satisfying human needs.”
+If people are satisfied, there is no need for growth; for that reason, perpetual growth requires perpetual scarcity.
+It follows that welfare costs are deemed an impediment to the economic engine, implicitly inviting people to work harder and be more productive to access what, in a sane world, should be regarded as rightful and well-deserved social benefits.
+In absolute terms, capitalist societies are replete with material abundance.
+In relative but very practical ones, the Jones need ever more money to make ends meet, send their kids to college, and avoid bankruptcy if someone in the family gets badly sick.

 Pathways to a Post-Capitalist World: Picture representing on the left a over-polluted world from which people escape to right in a much more peaceful and healthy world.

-It may be counterintuitive, but degrowth is the exact opposite of austerity.
-It is a theory of radical abundance.
+Degrowth, by opposition, is a theory of radical abundance.
 “Liberated from the pressures of artificial scarcity, and with basic needs met, the compulsion for people to compete for ever-increasing productivity would wither away.
 The economy would produce less as a result, yes—but it would also need less.
 It would be smaller and yet nonetheless much more abundant.”
-The author means by these words that abundance is the antidote to growth.
+Abundance is, in that sense, the antidote to growth.
 Use-value and, subsequently, public wealth must go up while exchange-value—profit for the sake of profit—must go down.
 Degrowth calls for abundance, and it calls for it to render growth unnecessary.

 The Law of Jubilee